mackerelio/mdg/README.md

 |graph_names|Names of the graphs that will be generated |all basic graphs     |
 |graph_size |Size of the graph                          |height:200, width:400|

-Period uses 6 types of time formats as below and it can be combined with each other.
+There are 6 types of time fields as follow.

 - 1m (1minute)
 - 1h (1hour)